 What Septrin contains

 Septrin is made up of two different medicines called sulfamethoxazole and trimethoprim.
-These medicines are sometimes given the combined name
+These medicines are sometimes given the

 The other ingredients of Septrin 40 mg/200 mg per 5 ml